What is Neighbourhood planning?

 Department for Communities and Local Government (DCLG)

-The DCLG neighbourhood planning webpage provides an overview of how neighbourhood planning works.
-Central government also post regular bulletins about news and policy developments related to neighbourhood planning online - see notes on neighbourhood planning for more details.
+The DCLG neighbourhood planning page provides an overview of how neighbourhood planning works.
+Central government also post regular bulletins about news and policy developments related to neighbourhood planning online - see Notes on neighbourhood planning for more details.

 Part of the Royal Town Planning Institute (RTPI), Planning Aid England offers planning advice and support to individuals and communities.
-Planning Aid manage the Forum for neighbourhood planning website that supports people and communities who are using new powers under the Localism Act 2011 to create neighbourhood plans.
+Planning Aid manage the Neighbourhood Planning Support website that supports people and communities who are using new powers under the Localism Act 2011 to create neighbourhood plans.

 The Campaign to Protect Rural England (CPRE)